There are times when you want to extract text from images. For instance —

 Extracting text from an image is done with an OCR software (short for optical character recognizer).
 The program takes an image file (like jpg) as input and returns text (that was present in it) as output.

-And guess what, Google Keep is a perfect solution for this.
 If you not already know, Google Keep has a built-in OCR reader and it’s pretty good.
 But unfortunately, not many people are aware of this.
 Although, it’s better than all its competitors.

-While I was looking for good OCR reader, I tried all the popular options like – CamScanner, Evernote, Text Fairy Android app, Onenote, OnlineOCR, Project Naptha chrome extension etc. However, surprisingly, I got best results from Google Keep.
+While I was looking for good OCR reader, I tried all the popular options like – CamScanner, Evernote, Text Fairy Android app, Onenote, OnlineOCR, Project Naptha Chrome extension etc. However, surprisingly, I got best results from Google Keep.

 This is funny, not only because a free app is working better than its paid alternative but also because the OCR feature in Google keep is just a side product.
-However, in order to use Google keep for extracting text out of the image, you need internet access since the image processing is done on Google server.
+However, in order to use Google Keep for extracting text out of the image, you need internet access since the image processing is done on the Google server.
 So let’s see how to do it.

 Extract Text From Images